ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 ## Add Predicates

-In this example, we will define the state of simulation with the help of below-mentioned predicates.
+In this example, we will define the state of simulation with the help of the below-mentioned predicates.
 Learn more about Predicates and their syntax [here](Predicates.html).

-1. `hand` - As the name suggests, this state should represent the player having card in hand.
+1. `hand` - As the name suggests, this state should represent the player having a card in hand.
 It is composed of two arguments:

     - players: A player who is playing the board game.